Date of Award:

 Implications of the study suggest that the job task model provides a balanced approach to the design of instructional materials.
 Further, by allowing one category of the job task model to be dominant in the instructional content also appears to weaken the overall instructional validity.

 Napper, Vicki S., "The Job Task Model as a Means for Understanding Computer Usage in the Work Place" (1997).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4672.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .